howerj/libforth/libforth.md

 * '.'           ( x -- )

-Pop a value from the variable stack and print it to the output either as a ASCII decimal or hexadecimal value depending on the HEX register.
+Pop a value from the variable stack and print it to the output either as a ASCII decimal or hexadecimal value depending on the BASE register.

 * '''           ( -- )